-Consultants are individuals (see Note 1) that provide various types of service support.
-They can provide advice to government spectrum management organisations or in some cases represent the national authority and carry out its policies.
-Consultants provide services directly to the government spectrum management organisation or other spectrum users.
-The consultant may perform engineering analysis, select frequencies, develop policies, or participate for the government in spectrum management fora (see Note 2).
-No authority is conveyed to the consultant other than to represent the views or policies of the government spectrum management organisation.
-Financial support for the private sector consultant comes from the government spectrum management organisation.
+Consultants are individuals that provide various types of service support.
+They can provide advice to national spectrum managers or in some cases represent the national authority and carry out its policies.
+Consultants provide services directly to the national spectrum manager or other spectrum users.
+The consultant may perform engineering analysis, select frequencies, develop policies, or participate for the government in spectrum management fora.
+No authority is conveyed to the consultant other than to represent the views or policies of the national spectrum manager.
+Financial support for the private sector consultant comes from the national spectrum manager.